hdetering/orycun/README.md

 # Quality control

-Sequencing reads were trimmed to 90 base pairs (bp) length using [fastx-trimmer](http://hannonlab.cshl.edu/fastx_toolkit/) by removing the last 10 bp.
+Sequencing reads were trimmed to 90 base pairs (bp) length by removing the last 10 bp using [fastx-trimmer](http://hannonlab.cshl.edu/fastx_toolkit/).

 # Demultiplexing